lclemon/lclemon.github.io/_posts/2018-02-22-Curling-forces.md

 ---

-Watching the winter olympics in Pyeongchang inspired me to do a bit of analysis of curling.
+Watching the 2018 Winter Olympics hosted in Pyeongchang inspired me to do a bit of analysis of curling.
 In this post we'll examine the force balance of a moving stone as well as it's trajectory without sweeping.

 Without drag from the air and a level surface, I imagine a force acting on the stone with 2 components.
 The first is friction against the thrown direction of motion, the second is friction against rotation (curling).